In memoriam: Adrian Frutiger (1928-2015)

 One of the few typographers whose career spanned across hot metal, photographic and digital typesetting, Frutiger’s typographic path is a legendary one.
 His woodcut series of lettering styles illustrating the evolution of the Roman alphabet which he delivered while he was just a student in Zürich is a stunning piece of work and the entry ticket to Deberny & Peignot foundry in Paris where it all started.

 “I first experienced the power of type to make the whole intellectual world readable with the same letters in the days of metal.
 This awakened in me the urge to develop the best possible legibility.
 The time soon came when texts were no longer set in metal types but by means of a beam of light.
 The task of adapting the typefaces of the old masters from relief type to flat film was my best school.
 When we came to the 'Grotesk' style of sanserif, however, I had my own ideas which led to the Univers® family.
 Technological progress was rapid.
 Electronic transfer of images brought the stepping, followed by my feelings for form.
 But today, with curve programs and laser exposure, it seems to me that the way through the desert has been completed” he said.

-From his sans-serif typeface for the then newly built Charles De Gaulle International Airport through the linear bands of rope-drawn signs of script in concrete of his Métro alphabet at any railway station in Paris to ASTRA-Frutiger’s widening ascenders and descenders which is used by Swiss authorities as the new font for traffic signs since 2003, his traces will remain intact and alive forever.
+From his sans-serif typeface for Charles De Gaulle International Airport through the linear bands of rope-drawn signs of script in concrete of his Métro alphabet for Paris to ASTRA-Frutiger’s widening ascenders and descenders used by Swiss authorities as the new font for traffic signs since 2003- his designs remain intact, almost eternal.

 Adrian Frutiger passed away on the 10th of September 2015 at the age of 87.